pmem/pmemkv/examples/README.md

 		custom comparator (C++ API)

 * pmemkv_config_c/
-	* pmemkv_basic_config.c -- example usage of the part of the pmemkv config API, which should be preferred.
+	* pmemkv_basic_config.c -- example usage for part of the pmemkv config API, which should be preferred

 	* pmemkv_config.c -- example usage of the part of the pmemkv config API to set and get data based on their data types.